IRB FAQs

 All staff, students and faculty who submit an application for IRB review must complete the online CITI training.

 That is okay.
-You can submit the application with just those people that have completed the training and get approved to start your research.
+You can submit the application with just those people that have already completed the training and get approved to start your research.
 Once additional personnel complete the training, you can submit an email to umric@maine.edu requesting to add those individuals, following the instructions to request a modification to a previously approved study.

 No. All personnel must complete the Social/Behavioral or Biomedical IRB course.
 See instructions for selecting the correct IRB training.